Published on 13/07/2020 | Update 15/10/2020

 Fitting Styles: RIC, BTE, ITE

 5 Year Warranty Included.
-Rechargeable at no extra charge.Phonak Marvel Full Range
+Rechargeable version is an additional £50 per aid.Phonak Marvel Full Range

 Fitting Styles: BTE, RIC, ITE, ITC